mendix/docs/content/en/docs/appstore/modules/snowflake/_index.md

 ## 1 Introduction

-If you want to create data-driven enterprise applications, building Mendix on top of Snowflake might just be the right thing for you.
-Mendix has several options available for users who want to integrate their app with Snowflake.
+Mendix has several options available for users who want to integrate their app with Snowflake in order to create data-driven enterprise applications.

 ## 2 Documents in This Category